Data Monetization for Publishers: How to Collect and Sell Data [Ultimate Guide]

 This way, you can understand which product categories your users are most likely to respond to and make an offer for advertisers based on such a portrait.

 Example: Data provider Bombora works in B2B marketing and has agreements with more than 400 top publishers.
 Publishers transfer the data of users who download white papers and other educational materials to Bombora.
 The firm structures collected user data, according to various characteristics (industry, company, position) and sell them to advertisers through the programmatic platform.
 Publishers can collect and monetize this data as well.

-3 Data Monetization Strategies
+3 Data Monetization Strategies for Publishers

 Strategy 1.
 Increasing CPM with advance audience targeting

 Publishers can offer their direct advertisers an opportunity to target more narrow segments of users, use the advanced data about the audience and their preferences, and charge more for these ad placements.

 Example: Simpals, the largest online media house in Moldova, in the search for new reliable revenue streams partnered with Admixer to set up first-party data collection and user analytics for 999.md, the Moldavian e-commerce platform.
 We set up audience tracking across different categories and affinities and collected user segments for each of them.
 As a result, we defined 500 audience segments, which Simpals can now sell programmatically to advertisers through Admixer DMP.